mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 And the other one is *distraction*: they present it in Sanskrit as *auddhatya*.
 That means restlessness or agitation; restlessness of mind, recklessness, or frivolity, et cetera.

-But in *Fukanzazengi*, the dullness and distraction mentioned by Dogen are meant to exemplify all kinds of delusions.
+But in *Fukanzazengi*, the dullness and distraction mentioned by Dōgen are meant to exemplify all kinds of delusions.
 So, if you do shikantaza, not only dullness and distraction [but] all kinds of delusions drop off from the first.
 This is shikantaza.

 First let me say a little bit about the meaning of dullness and distraction.
 Broadly speaking, dullness and distraction are states where the mind acts reactively, like the swing of a pendulum.
 The body and mind lose their state of equilibrium in either distraction or dullness, just like a pendulum.